ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-510.md

 ### Prerequisites

-* None
+* CC 310 - Data Structures & Algorithms I

 ### Course Overview

-An overview of the history of computers and programming.
-Famous historical figures and their impact in modern computing.
-Introduction to major topics in computer science such as artificial intelligence, high performance computing, cryptography, big data, cyber security, robotics, and more.
-Brief experience with computer programming concepts.
+Administration of the Windows and Linux operating systems, including installation, configuration, distributed file systems, firewalls and security, shell scripting, and user account management.
+Introduction to cloud computing resources.

 ### Course Description

-This course serves as a primary introduction to modern computing and programming by reviewing historical figures and events and the impact they had on modern technology.
-Students are exposed to a variety of topics in computer science, and gain hands-on experience with some of these topics through the use of some basic programming skills.
-The goal of this course is to show students the wider world of computing and technology beyond programming, building a broad foundation for later courses to build upon.
+Computer information systems form the backbone of many large organizations, and many students will be called upon in their careers to help create, manage and maintain these large systems.
+This course will give students knowledge and experience working with enterprise level computer systems including workstation management, file servers, web servers, networking devices, configuration management, monitoring, and more.
+We will mainly focus on the GNU/Linux and Microsoft Windows server software, and much of the learning will take place in hands-on lab activities working directly with these systems.
+In addition, students will be responsible for developing some technical documentation and communicating information about their systems in a variety of ways.
+Finally, throughout the course students will be exposed to a variety of information directly from system administrators across campus.

+### Course Objectives

+At the end of this course, students should be able to:

+* Understand the major components of an enterprise level computer network and server system
+* Design and implement a simple enterprise level server system and network, as well as provision workstations on that network quickly and easily
+* Communicate information about enterprise systems clearly and effectively to users of all skill levels and interests
+* Develop ways to increase efficiency by automating tasks whenever possible using scripting and configuration management tools
+* Understand and describe security risks in any enterprise system and any ways that they can be mitigated
+* Show how to monitor enterprise systems for problems and use that information to locate and fix any issues within the system
+* Work with cloud technologies and describe how they can be integrated into an enterprise information technology setup

 ### Major Course Topics

+* Configuration Management using Puppet
+* Creating Secure Workstations (CIS 225 overview/review)
+* Setting up an Enterprise Directory Service & Single Sign On
+* Enterprise File Sharing
+* Web & Application Servers
+* Core Networking Services (DHCP, DNS, ICMP, etc.)
+* System Monitoring & Maintenance
+* Backup Strategies
-* The history of computer science and early computing machines
+* The Cloud
-* The basics of binary representation, Boolean logic, data encoding, encryption, and error checking
-* Computational thinking, programming, and algorithm design
-* The history and technology behind the internet and how it affects our world
-* Computer science areas such as artificial intelligence, human-computer interaction, high performance computing, data science, robotics, and more
-* Cybersecurity in a modern, interconnected world
-* Other disciplines related to computer science
-* Experience with basic programming concepts

 ###  Course Structure

-These courses are being taught 100% online, and each module is self-paced.
+This course is being taught 100% online, and each module is self-paced.
 There may be some bumps in the road as we refine the overall course structure.
 Students will work at their own pace through a set of modules, with approximately one module being due each week.
-Material will be provided in the form of recorded videos, online tutorials, links to online resources, and discussion prompts.
-Each module will include a coding project or assignment, many of which will be graded automatically through Codio.
-Assignments may also include portions which will be graded manually via Canvas or other tools.
+Material will be provided in the form of recorded videos, links to online resources, and discussion prompts.
+Each module will include a hands-on lab assignment, which will be graded interactively by the instructor.
+Assignments may also include written portions or presentations, which will be submitted online.

+The course will also include a final project and presentation.
+More information about this will be announced during the semester.

 ### Grading

 In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
 In practice, each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
 In this course, each assignment constitutes a portion of the final grade, as detailed below:

+* 70% - Lab Assignments (7 labs, 10% each lab)
-* 60% Lectures and Quizzes
+* 15% - Quizzes (15 quizzes, 1% each)
-* 40% Programming Projects
+* 15% - Final Presentation

+All group work will include a **REQUIRED** peer evaluation component which can adjust that portion of the individual’s grade up to 50%.
+If a student should fail to contribute to a group assignment at all, their grade for that assignment will be reduced to a zero.
+Failure to complete the peer evaluation will result in a 10% grade deduction for that assignment.

 Up to 5% of the total grade in the class is available as extra credit.
 See the **Extra Credit - Bug Bounty** & **Extra Credit - Helping Hands** assignments for details.